uncomfyhalomacro/uncomfyhalomacro.pl/content/lecture/mc1-immune-system.md

 *allergens*.
 Hence, allergies exist as a "bug" of our immune system.

 # Further Reading

 Read the following.
 Don't skip.
+Most of the exam is based on this blog and the links below.

 - [Libretexts Chapter 20.4 - Immune System](https://bio.libretexts.org/Bookshelves/Human_Biology/Human_Biology_(Wakim_and_Grewal)/20%3A_Immune_System/20.4%3A_Innate_Immune_System)
 - [Khan Academy Types of Immune Responses](https://www.khanacademy.org/test-prep/mcat/organ-systems/the-immune-system/v/types-of-immune-responses-innate-and-adaptive-humoral-vs-cell-mediated)